What We Know About the Explosion on a London Underground Train

 Is it a bomb?

 It has not been confirmed.
-Images and videos of a bucket have widely circulated on the internet, leading some to
+Images and videos of a bucket have widely circulated on the internet, leading some to suggest the use of an improvised explosive device.